Samuelson777/Chefmate-Restaurant-Clustering-and-Cooking-Guide-Application/README.md

 # 🍽️ ChefMate: Restaurant Clustering & Cooking Guide Application

-Welcome to **ChefMate**, your intelligent culinary companion!
-This application clusters and recommends restaurants based on your preferences and features a chef-like chatbot to assist you in preparing delicious recipes.
-Whether you're looking for a new dining experience or need help in the kitchen, ChefMate has got you covered!
+**ChefMate** is an intelligent application designed to cluster and recommend restaurants based on user preferences, such as cuisine or specific dishes.
+Additionally, it features a chef-like chatbot that assists users in preparing recipes, enhancing their cooking experience.
+This project leverages machine learning and cloud computing technologies to deliver personalized recommendations and cooking guidance

 ---